bfeitknecht/vault/vault/sem1/DMath/UE/bf/md/DMath-u01-bf.md

 i) $F_1 = \lnot B \rightarrow \lnot A$ ii) $F_2 = (A \land B)\lor (\lnot A \land \lnot B)$

-i) mario is not getting evicted
+i) if mario is not getting evicted then he did not forget to pay his rent. ii) either Mario forgot his rent and is getting evicted or he did not forget to pay his rent and is not getting evicted.